niwyj7/similar-sample-by-distance-policy/README.md

 - evaluate neighbourhoods by response concentration, purity, variance reduction, and calibration.

-## 13. Connection to Probability, Statistics, Stochastic Processes, and Optimisation
+## 13. Connection to Mathematical Areas

 This framework sits at the intersection of several mathematical areas.